Kids, voice technology & privacy

-Similarly, SoapBox Labs has dedicated the last 6 years to developing speech recognition technology for young kids, and while we’re a hugely ambitious, for profit business, we’re also deeply committed to making a positive impact on the lives of young kids using our proprietary, Privacy-by-Design driven approach to developing voice technology.
+Similarly, SoapBox Labs has dedicated the last six years to developing speech recognition technology for young kids, and while we’re a hugely ambitious for-profit business, we’re also deeply committed to making a positive impact on the lives of young kids using our proprietary, privacy-by-design driven approach to developing voice technology.

 The value of this data goes far beyond the voice recording itself of course.
-It can be linked to other personal data and used to infer things like preferences, accent, and emotion not to mention biometrics.
-All of us, both adults and children, share valuable voice data with digital services on a regular basis and how that data is being stored, analyzed, used or misused is a potential cause for concern.
-Concern that becomes alarm bells when the data belongs to young children.
+It can be linked to other personal data and used to infer things like preferences, accent, and emotion — not to mention biometrics.
+All of us, both adults and children, share valuable voice data with digital services on a regular basis and how that data is being stored, analyzed, used, or misused is a potential cause for concern — concern that becomes alarm bells when the data belongs to young children.

-Easy-to-use features like this are both necessary and welcome but our principal call to action to the OHCHR remains as clear — and as urgent — as ever: children’s voice data must be treated differently to adults’ and transparent, child specific privacy regulations are the best way to ensure children are fully protected when they go online.
+Easy-to-use features like this are both necessary and welcome, but our principal call to action to the OHCHR remains as clear — and as urgent — as ever: children’s voice data must be treated differently to adults’, and transparent child-specific privacy regulations are the best way to ensure children are fully protected when they go online.